k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 ## Personal Context

 When I joined the company I am at now in 2012, Microsoft Word was primarily used throughout the company for authoring software documentation.
-It wasn't used for software library API documentation;
+It was not used for software library API documentation;
 tools like Doxygen and Javadoc were used for that.
 Word was for creating
 user and administrator guides,